google/koladata/docs/api_reference.md

 inference behavior described above.

-Primitive schemas in `schema` will attempt to cast any JSON primitives using normal Koda explicit casting rules.
+Primitive schemas in `schema` will attempt to cast any JSON primitives using normal Koda explicit casting rules, and if those fail, using the following additional rules:
+- BYTES will accept JSON strings containing base64 (RFC 4648 section 4)

 If entity schemas in `schema` have attributes matching `keys_attr` and/or `values_attr`, then the object key and/or value order (respectively) will be